 It is a competent strategy to smoothen the demand of inbound and outbound calls.
 This works effectively in the situation where an agent is doing more of outbound calls.
 Therefore, at that particular time, the agent would receive less of inbound calls and vice versa.

-This is a person who is responsible for budget execution, operation, business performance and overall management of the call center.
+This is a person who is responsible for budget execution, operation, business performance and overall direction of the call centre management software.

 12) Call Handling Analysis